Publications

 (Curr Biol, 2018) Protection against the lethal side effects of social immunity in ants

-The publication looks at how brood is protected against the harmful effects of formic acid.
+In the course of this work, we looked at how brood is protected against the harmful effects of formic acid.

 -